 Cyclic proofs are a technique for proving properties inductively, or proving properties about inductively defined objects or processes.
 They can be used to prove logical statements, or to verify recursive programs.
 The Cyclist tool [1] has been developed as an automatic verification tool based on cyclic proofs.
 It can prove termination and verify temporal properties … full description “Cyclist: Verifying Programs using Cyclic Proof (available)”

 OCaml [1] is a mature functional programming language with an expressive type system.
 Recently, we have developed a prototype tool, called ROTOR, for automatically refactoring OCaml codebases [2].
 Currently, ROTOR handles renaming of functions.
-This is surprisingly hard due to OCaml’s powerful module system: renaming a function in one module may actually require renaming functions … full description “Engineering ROTOR: a Refactoring Tool for OCaml (ongoing)”
+This is surprisingly hard due to OCaml’s powerful module system: renaming a function in one module may actually require renaming functions … full description “Engineering ROTOR: a Refactoring Tool for OCaml (completed)”

 Machine Learning Library for OCaml (completed)